 There are a few cons to consider, including the amount of work that is required and costs.

 Monthly costs for the holiday let by the Hunt's are £625 a month, which takes into account electricity bills, replacing stuff and repairs.

-Susan says the family takes on different responsibilities for the holiday let.
+In terms of day-to-day running, Susan says the family takes on different responsibilities for the holiday let.

 For example, she plans out what needs to be done between different bookings and does the necessary preparation, while Nick helps with bookkeeping and maintenance.